 There are also a number of members who have had long term connections to the history of the district and have been able to provide an excellent recall about people, places and events that have occurred.
 The items on display and the contents of the research archives are preserved for the use and enjoyment of the community and visitors.
+We hold folders on family undertaken by relatives who have donated their material to the society.
+A great starting point.

 Research requests not submitted via the request form below will not be processed until fees are paid.